-9.24.3.
-Notwithstanding anything else in these Market Rules, if at any time the total amount received by the IMO from Rule Participants in cleared funds ("Total Amount") is not sufficient to make the payments which the IMO is required to make under these

-Market Rules (for example, as a result of default by one or more Rule Participants), then the IMO's liability to make those payments is limited to the Total Amount.
-The IMO must apply the Total Amount as follows:

-- (a) first, the IMO must apply the Total Amount to satisfy: - i. payment of Revenue Requirement Settlement Amounts to the IMO, System Management and the Economic Regulation Authority (including as contemplated by clause 9.22.10); - ii. payments which the IMO is required to make under Supplementary Capacity Contracts; and - iii. payments which the IMO is required to make under Network Control Service Contracts; and
+- 9.24.3.
+Notwithstanding anything else in these Market Rules, if at any time the total amount received by the IMO from Rule Participants in cleared funds ("Total Amount") is not sufficient to make the payments which the IMO is required to make under these Market Rules (for example, as a result of default by one or more Rule Participants), then the IMO's liability to make those payments is limited to the Total Amount.
+The IMO must apply the Total Amount as follows: - (a) first, the IMO must apply the Total Amount to satisfy: - i. payment of Revenue Requirement Settlement Amounts to the IMO, System Management and the Economic Regulation Authority (including as contemplated by clause 9.22.10); - ii. payments which the IMO is required to make under Supplementary Capacity Contracts or to a provider of Ancillary Services holding an Ancillary Service Contract with System Management; and - iii. payments which the IMO is required to make under Network Control Service Contracts; and